Our Lab Members

 A/Prof Susanne Schweizer

-I am a Scientia Associate Professor and Australian Research Council DECRA fellow at the University of New South Wales School of Psychology.
+I am a Scientia Associate Professor and Australian Research Council DECRA fellow at the UNSW School of Psychology.
 My lab studies the role of cognitive, social and affective processes in the development and maintenance of common mental health problems across the lifespan, with a particular focus on adolescence and the perinatal period.

 We are interested in finding out how these processes all work together.
 Does cognitive capacity influence other processes such as emotion regulation?
 And how?
 What does this look like in the brain and how does it change as we get older or during certain reproductive periods?